-Unique in terms of the variety of their potential applications, they can provide power for systems as large as a utility power station and as small as a laptop computer.
+Unique in terms of the variety of their potential applications, fuel cells can provide power for systems as large as a utility power station and as small as a laptop computer.
 They can operate at higher efficiencies than combustion engines, and convert the chemical energy in the fuel to electrical energy with efficiencies of up to 60 percent with lower emissions.
 Hydrogen fuel cells emit only water, so there are no carbon emissions or air pollutants that create smog and cause health problems.
 TechVision21 helped a top-ten ranked institute of undergraduate engineering education secure a multi-million dollar grant to establish a center for fuel cell systems and powertrain integration research.

-A smart grid is an electric grid that maximizes the integration of advanced information, communication and control technologies to improve the operation, reliability, security and affordability of electric utility systems.
+A smart grid is an electric grid that maximizes the integration of advanced information, communication, and control technologies to improve the operation, reliability, security, and affordability of electric utility systems.